williamjames6/phaseX/notes/buildNote.md

 - Self vs other data included
 IMPLEMENTED- Holisitic download for all aspects of a givend day of training (Gym + Journal + SS of sketch?)
             - Problems right now: handling of null/empty returns from backend, formatting of final CSV possibly related to JSON.stringify being called on already stringified content
-- Fixed list of exercises
+PARTIAL- Fixed list of exercises
+    - Also, history button that shows past performance on a given exercise (stolen from TeamBuildr)